This article is going to look at the cordless electric Lawn and & Garden tools systems available for 2018.

 - 56V Single Stage non-self-propelled Snow Thrower.

-Troy-Bilt CORE Residential Cordless System RECOMMENDED!
+Troy-Bilt CORE Residential Cordless System

 Troy-Bilt CORE has gotten NO press but I have to say it’s the “sleeper” system of all the residential cordless lawn & garden systems for 2017.
 Troy-Bilt markets to residential customers but the CORE system was designed as a commercial cordless power platform.
 It uses the patented CORE motors that are the strongest brushless electric motors currently used.
-In addition they are some of the highest efficiency electric motors so they can use smaller amp-hour batteries to the same amount of work.
+In addition, they are some of the highest efficiency electric motors so they can use smaller amp-hour batteries for the same amount of work.
 The CORE motors have a lifetime warranty.

 - Troy-Bilt CORE TB4200 40V 16-Inch Straight Shaft Cordless String Trimmer Kit at Amazon